nephantes/dolphinnext-tutorial/README.md

 1. A drag and drop user interface to build nextflow pipelines
 2. Reproducible pipelines with version tracking
-3. Seamless portability to different computing environments with containarization
+3. Seamless portability to different computing environments with containerization
 4. Simplified pipeline sharing using GitHub (github.com)
-5. Support for continues integration and tests (travis-ci.org)
+5. Support for continuous integration and tests (travis-ci.org)
-6. Easy re-execution of pipelines by copying previous runs
+6. Easy re-execution of pipelines by copying previous runs settings
 7. Integrated data analysis and reporting interface with R markdown support

 Summary